UniversalDependencies/docs/_v2/index.md

    See also the report from the Uppsala meeting: [tokenization](../2015-08-23-uppsala/tokenization.html).
 1. **[Enhanced dependencies.](enhanced.html)**
    Having a first version of the guidelines for enhanced dependencies is important not just for its own sake, but also because it has implications for the basic dependencies.
-Basically, if we know that something can be captured in the enhanced dependencies, we don’t need to clutter the basic dependencies with this information.
+If we know that something can be captured in the enhanced dependencies, we don’t need to clutter the basic dependencies with this information.
 Examples of constructions that can benefit from this are control verbs and light verb constructions.
 Report from Uppsala meeting: [future](../2015-08-23-uppsala/future.html).